Best daily deals

 Price: Free / Up to $4.99

 Void Tyrant is one of the newer roguelike dungeon crawlers on the list.
 However, it’s already one of the most popular.
 It merges the idea of card collecting with the standard roguelike experience.
-Players collect cards, build decks, and play cards to get out of trouble.
+Players collect cards, build decks, and play cards to escape trouble.
 There are three classes in the free version and four in the premium version.
 You pick your character, build your deck, and go on adventures.
-It’s a bit more card collection than roguelike but it’s still a decent overall game.
+It’s a bit more card collection than roguelike, but it’s still a decent overall game.
 Another very similar game is Rogue Adventure.

 Bonus: Pixel Dungeon games